0xf00sec/Aether/README.md

 # Aether

-Aether, self-modifying implant designed for macOS, demonstrating runtime code mutation, and C2 communication. written with modularity and stealth in mind, it leverages Mach-O internals, encryption, and anti-analysis and persistence.
+Aether, self-modifying implant designed for macOS, demonstrating runtime code mutation, and C2 communication. written with stealth in mind, it leverages Mach-O internals, encryption, anti-analysis and persistence.

 ----